connotext reference

 input

-Each input element associates a value with a name.
-The name can be specified explicitly as a name attribute; otherwise, it is inferred.
-The same is true for value in the case of flags (check boxes, radio buttons).
+Each input element associates a value to a name.
+The name can be specified explicitly by attribute; otherwise, it is inferred.
+The same is true for value in the case of switch sets (check boxes, radio buttons).

 text